fonoster/fonoster/docs/docs/operator/configuring-vault.md

 docker exec -it -e VAULT_ADDR=$VAULT_ADDR -e VAULT_TOKEN=$VAULT_TOKEN $CONTAINER_ID vault auth enable approle
 ```

-> Make sure to save the root token and unseal key in a safe place.
+> Make sure to save the root token and unseal the key in a safe place.
 You will need them to configure the operator and to unseal Vault in case of a restart.